48 Parachute Games for Kids: Kindergarteners & Toddlers (2023)

 38) Mushroom

-Standing, lift the parachute waist height.
-Count to three – with “one” and “two” being small practice lifts.
+Standing, raise the parachute to waist height.
+Count to three, with “one” and “two” being small practice lifts.

 On three, all lift the chute overhead and crouch down, pulling the parachute edges down as well.
 This creates what looks like a “mushroom.”